 What is the difference between Reverse ETL and ETL/ELT?
-This is one of the most common questions we get asked here at Hightouch, so we thought we’d do our best to answer it and dive into some of the technical differences to discuss why Reverse ETL is different when compared to conventional ELT.
+This is one of the most common questions we get asked here at Hightouch, so we thought we’d do our best to answer it and dive into some of the technical differences and discuss why Reverse ETL is different when compared to conventional ELT.

 What is Reverse ETL?